camarm-dev/remede/corrector/README.md

 ## Le correcteur: comment ça fonctionne ?

-Ce dossier contient le code source de [grammalecte](https://grammalecte.net/), un correcteur français open source !
+Nous utilisons une instance hébergée par nos soins de [languagetool.org](https://languagetool.org), un correcteur français open source !

 > ![NOTE]
 > This project is not developed by Remède, please refer to the official website for any help and documentation...